BenAirola1/C-Projects/strings/README.md

-This abstract data type program reimplements the string class using structs.
+This program creates a set abstract data type for strings.